USD/IQD exchange rates fall in Baghdad, Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar closed Monday’s trading lower in Iraq, hovering around 154,500 dinars per 100 dollars.
+The US dollar opened Tuesday’s trading lower in Iraq, hovering around 154,000 dinars per 100 dollars.